 According to Dr. Maria C. Carrillo, Ph.D., Alzheimer’s Association Chief Science Officer, “We welcome innovative clinical trial designs and therapeutic targets, and new methods of delivering therapies and attacking the disease, as we heard presented at AAIC,” Carrillo said.

 “A new therapy has not been approved in a long time.
-We need bold steps — from basic science all the way through clinical trials — to provide better treatments and prevention strategies for the millions of people living with Alzheimer’s and other dementias, and the millions more at risk.”
+We need bold steps — from basic science all the way through clinical trials — to provide better treatments and prevention strategies for the

 “The Alzheimer’s Association also strongly regards the results reported at AAIC from important patient populations, including women, LGB individuals, and centenarians.
 Understanding the impact of Alzheimer’s and other dementias on individuals living with the disease and caregivers from diverse backgrounds is crucial to better treating and preventing Alzheimer’s, and to appropriately supporting and caring for people living with it now,” Carrillo added.